JYe9/JYe9/README.md

 ### 👋🏼 Hello there, I’m Jianlin!
-Illustration of real-time image segmentation Algorithm👨🏻‍💻 I am a software engineer with an electrical engineering background.
+👨🏻‍💻 I am a software engineer with an electrical engineering background.
 My programming language of choice is Python, followed closely by C# and C++.

 🔬 My research interests are in Computer vision and Self-Supervised Learning!